Freeriding (stocks): Freeriding violation

-Good Faith and Free Riding
+Good faith and freeriding

-The main difference between a good faith violation and free riding is the eventual deposit of funds to cover the purchase.
-In free riding, the buyer sells the security without ever depositing the funds to pay for the initial purchase.
+The main difference between a good faith violation and freeriding is the eventual deposit of funds to cover the purchase.
+In freeriding, the buyer sells the security without ever depositing the funds to pay for the initial purchase.

 The Federal Reserve considers a good faith violation an "abuse of credit" and requires the broker keep track of them.
 If the trader has four good faith violations in one year, the broker is required to restrict the account.
-This is compared to a free riding violation which results in an automatic restriction.
+This is compared to a freeriding violation which results in an automatic restriction.

-Liquidation and Free Riding
+Liquidation and freeriding

 A liquidation violation occurs when the client sells a security to satisfy a cash obligation for the purchase of a different security after the trade date.
 This is a violation because the sale of the second security will not be settled by the time the first purchase settles.
 A liquidation violation carries the same penalties as a good faith violation.